damianhakert/damianhakert.github.io/source/posts/2016-06-24-secure-gitlab-pages-with-startssl.html.md

 we will show you a comparison between [StartSSL Class 1][startssl-class-1] and [Let's Encrypt][lets] to facilitate your decision to choose one over another.

-Finally, we will guide you through the process of securing your GitLab Pages site with with **[StartSSL Class 1 free certificates][startssl-class-1]**.
+Finally, we will guide you through the process of securing your GitLab Pages site with **[StartSSL Class 1 free certificates][startssl-class-1]**.

 **Note:** We assume you are familiar with web development and web hosting.